-Is your New Year resolve waning in favour of box sets, or are you stuck in a bit of a rut, fitness-wise?
-It can be super-hard to stay motivated, especially when it’s chilly and you’ve got left-over chocs lingering in the cupboard.
+Is your resolve waning in favour of box sets, or are you stuck in a bit of a rut, fitness-wise?
+It can be super-hard to stay motivated, at any time of the year.
 A great way to stay on track of your health goals is by keeping an eye on your progress – seeing it all laid out in front of you and setting yourself goals makes fitness that little bit easier, and much more fun!

 Fitbit is the perfect wellbeing BFF.
 Like a fitness buddy, it cajoles you into moving, congratulates you on meeting your goals, and like a personal trainer, it tells you how you’re doing along the way.
 It slots seamlessly into your daily routine, and before long, you’ll wonder how you kept on track without it!